 - 54% of the total population lives under the international poverty line of US$1.90 per day

 Moringa can make a difference for Haitian familes!

-To date, over 150 Peer Educators in six different communities have been trained in basic nutrition and how to grow and use moringa for good nutrition, clean water, and additional income.
+To date, over 150 Peer Educators in six different communities have been trained in basic nutrition and how to grow and use moringa for good nutrition, clean water, additional income, and reforestation.
 These Peer Educators are now training hundreds of other families in how they can have a sustainable source of health and hope right in their own backyards.

 With your help, we can continue to bring moringa to even more communities!

 Strong Harvest founders, Rick and Jeri Kemmer, lived in Tanzania for a number of years and their work with moringa was born there.
 Since 2014, they have been working with old friends and making new ones as they train Peer Educators across the country.